 One of the first hairstyles I wanted to learn as my hair got longer was a fishtail braid.
 Well, I did learn how to "do" a fishtail braid, but "do well" would be another thing entirely!
 Although I understand how to make this style, it's far from being my favorite.
 My fishtail braids always fall apart or look messy in a bad way.
 Thankfully there are a few ways to get a fishtail braid look without actually having to do the real technique.
 This style looks like a big, messy (in a good way) fishtail and is pretty easy.
-It actually uses some of the techniques I've highlighted previously in the and tutorials.
+It actually uses some of the techniques I've highlighted previously in the triple twist ponytail and French pull-through braid tutorials.

 Step Two: Repeat this step with two more small sections of hair.